Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: Morse-Bott computations in the Fukaya category

-where $\mathcal{F}(\phi)$ is the category defined in Proposition \ref{proposition:2branchedfirst}.
-Then $\mathscr{A}$ satisfies all of the conditions required to be of type A, in the sense of Definition \ref{definition:2typea}, except it may not be strictly $H$-equivariant. \end{corollary} \begin{proof} By Proposition \ref{proposition:2branchedfirst}, there is a quasi-isomorphism
+where $\mathcal{F}(\phi)$ is the category defined in Proposition \ref{proposition2:2branchedfirst}.
+Then $\mathscr{A}$ satisfies all of the conditions required to be of type A, in the sense of Definition \ref{definition2:2typea}, except it may not be strictly $H$-equivariant. \end{corollary2} \begin{proof} By Proposition \ref{proposition2:2branchedfirst}, there is a quasi-isomorphism of $\C$-linear $A_\infty$ algebras